As experience and knowledge base grows, our residents steadily transition to roles with greater autonomy and decision making

 Preliminary interns at Pennsylvania Hospital (ERAS ACGME ID: 1404111376) receive a more focused experience in general medicine.
 Training takes place entirely at Pennsylvania Hospital, with the exception of the inpatient and outpatient neurology experiences.
 There are daily internal medicine conferences.
+The program is on a 6+2 block scheduling system.
+Trainees spend up to 6 weeks in a row on inpatient services, followed by 2 weeks in the ambulatory or elective setting.
 Rotations are divided between inpatient medicine (7 blocks), ICU (2 blocks), and electives (3 blocks).
 The year is call-free, with coverage handled using a night float system.

 |Inpatient General Medicine||16|

 |Elective (including 2 weeks of PAH neurology)||16|